cosynus-lix/sabbath/README.md

-## Verification of dynamical systems
+## Invariant verification of dynamical systems

 The script *verify.hs* runs the verification algorithms for polynomial dynamical systems.